aiverify-foundation/moonshot/docs/user_guide/web_ui/connecting_to_llms.md

 # Connecting to LLMs

 1. This page shows you the connector endpoints available to be tested.
-Project Moonshot comes with pre-configured connector endpoints to some popular model providers, you will just need to provide your API key.
+Moonshot comes with pre-configured connector endpoints to some popular model providers, you will just need to provide your API key.

     - Click on ‘Edit’ to add in the API key for any of these models you may wish to test.